cruzfernan/learn-starknet/10-Interact_With_L1/explain.md

+# Interacting with L1 contracts

-# Messages from L2 to L1
+## Messages from L2 to L1

 1. The StarkNet(L2) contract calls the library function `send_message_to_l1()`